 Cost of Living in Oman

-Expats will find the cost of living in Oman more reasonable than that of many of the neighbouring Gulf Cooperation Council (GCC) countries, and yet income is still tax free.
-Prices are highest in Muscat, but though costs can be less outside of the city, choice is also more limited.
+Expats will find the cost of living in Oman more reasonable than that of many of the neighbouring Gulf Cooperation Council (GCC) countries, and income is tax free.
+Prices are highest in Muscat, but although costs can be less outside of the city, choice is also more limited.

 Contrary to many of its nearby oil-rich counterparts, Oman does not draw on expats from abroad to comprise its primary workforce.
 Instead, it looks to locals to occupy most middle management positions, some senior management positions and even many low-paying jobs: fishermen, taxi drivers, shopkeepers, bank clerks.
 Expats tend to work in senior positions as directors or in sectors where there are skill shortages, such as in the healthcare and education fields.